yprabhak/SuperService/Answer.md

  - az aks get-credentials -g super-service-rg -n superserviceaks --admin Use admin for getting the user admin role for current user.
 To automate this process in Azure DevOps you can create the Kubernetes service connection using the credentials created.

+Deployment manifest files description -
-You can see the manifests files created under pipelines folder for AKS deployment. manifest.yml - application deployment manifest file, contains the service deployment also (CLusterIP) nginx-ingress.yaml - create the ingress-controller
+You can see the manifests files created under pipelines folder for AKS deployment.
+- manifest.yml - application deployment manifest file, contains the service deployment also (CLusterIP)
+- nginx-ingress.yaml - create the ingress-controller - here we are using NGINX ingress controller.
+- superserviceingress.yaml -
-HPA - Horzontal pode auto scaling
+- HPA - Horzontal pode auto scaling

 Alerts and Monitor